raguay/ModalFileManager/README.md

 ## Preferences

-With the command prompt command of `Show Preferences`, you can now open a new panel over the filemanager that shows all the program preferences.
+With the command prompt command of `Show Preferences`, you can now open a new panel over the file manager that shows all the program preferences.
 It is setup as a tab system with a General, Theme, and Extension tab.

 The General tab allows the user to delete, edit, or add environment variables to the running of command line programs.
 This give the user complete control over the environment variables used in launching commands from Modal File Manager.
 You can also turn on/off the use of the trashcan for deletions.